 Of course, there are plenty of cases where people placed on probation do violate the terms of their probation but have a justification for doing so.
 Thus, the VOP should be dismissed.
 For example, on community control, if you are scheduled to arrive home at 6:00, but arrive at 6:20, the community control officer may file a violation.
-The question is, is being 20 minutes late on a curfew a "substantial violation?"
+Is being "20 minutes late "on a curfew a "substantial violation?"
 If the violation is not substantial, the violation will be dismissed.
 For more info on violations based upon missed appointments, check out my article "Missing a Probation Visit Not Enough to Support a VOP".

 How late is "too late" for a curfew violation?
-Yes, curfew issues are not just for community control clients, some sex offender probationers have curfews as well.
+15 minutes?
+45 minutes?
+2 hours?
+Curfew issues are not just for community control clients, some sex offender probationers have curfews as well.
 Curfew violations are often difficult to prove, not because probation will have a hard time showing that the person arrived late beyond curfew--but because the violation must be "substantial".
 Many courts have found that a violation based simply upon a few minutes here or there is not "substantial" enough to warrant a violation.
 For a deeper analysis of a violation that was overturned because the court found that 30 minutes beyond curfew was not "substantial", read my article "VOP Judge Abuses Discretion".

-Sometimes, the problem involves the nature of the proof the probation officer intends to offer.
-A common scenario involves a probation officer stopping by the probationer's home after curfew.
+Another common curfew scenario involves a probation officer stopping by the probationer's home after curfew.
 If the probationer isn't there, a VOP is filed.
 So, how does the probation officer really know the probationer wasn't at home?
 Chances are, the probation officer simply knocked on the front door, asked whoever answered if the person was home--and when the officer is told that the defendant is not home--the violation process begins.
 The problem is, this is not really proof.
 This is hearsay.
 If the probationer claims he was sleeping when the officer arrived at the home and the person answering the door wasn't aware of this fact, the judge would be forced to dismiss the VOP based upon the fact that the probation officer's evidence is only what he was told.
 It was hearsay, and a violation cannot be based solely upon hearsay.
 Now, if the probation officer actually searched the home, that would be a different story.

 To see how this works in real life, let's look at the case of White v.
 State, 170 So.
 3d 144 (Fla.
 1st DCA 2015).
 White was arrested for violating his probation after his officer went to his home to visit.
 As you know, plenty of violations begin with the dreaded home visit.
 Anyway, the probation officer was told by a family member that he went up to the store (a curfew violation).
 Another family member thought he may have been in the shower.
 Either way, the only evidence the probation officer presented was what she was told.
 It was all hearsay.
-Somehow, the judge ignored the law and convicted White of violating his probation, but the appellate court overturned the violation because the violation was based entirely upon hearsay.
-The court cited another court's opinion that "a probation officer's testimony was insufficient to support probation revocation where the probation officer did not search the probationer's home and instead relied on a statement by the probationer's mother that he was not home" id, citing C.B.H. v.
+Somehow, the judge ignored the law and convicted White of violating his probation, but the appellate court overturned the violation because the all of the probation officer's "evidence" was hearsay (what she was told, rather than what she "knew").
+The court noted that "a probation officer's testimony [is] insufficient to support probation revocation where the probation officer did not search the probationer's home and instead relied on a statement by the probationer's mother that he was not home" id, citing C.B.H. v.
 State, 117 So.
 3d 450 (Fla.
 2d DCA 2013).